 CSCLM is a community partner with the Center for Independent Living (CIL).
 Recent organizational meetings have taken place to strengthen our partnership.
-The result of these meeting will be the basis for the development of a Memorandum of Understanding (MOU).
-This MOU will include periodic and cross agency staff training to not only insure excellent service to individuals entering a career center, but also to insure that all CIL staff are fully aware of, and know how to access our full line of services.
+These meetings have been the basis for the development of a Memorandum of Understanding (MOU).
+This MOU includes periodic and cross agency staff training to not only insure excellent service to individuals entering a career center, but also to insure that all CIL staff are fully aware of, and know how to access our full line of services.

-B. Please describe how entities within the one-stop delivery system are utilizing principles of universal design in their operation
+B. Describe how entities within the one-stop delivery system use principles of universal design in their operation.